History of prostitution in France: General tolerance

 Under Philippe-Auguste an irregular militia, the Ribauds, was instituted around 1189, to whom the policing of the public girls was entrusted in Paris.
 Its leader, the "King of Ribald" ruled over the prostitution in Paris.
-The Ribauds were abolished by Philip IV (1285-1314) due to their licentiousness.
+The Ribauds were abolished by Philip IV (1285–1314) due to their licentiousness.

 Occasional repression

-This general tolerance has exceptions, Louis IX, after returning from the Seventh Crusade, sought to make the kingdom conform with religious views of morality and initially tried to prohibit prostitution.
+This general tolerance has exceptions.
+The very devout Louis IX (the future Saint-Louis), after returning from the Seventh Crusade, sought to make the kingdom conform with his religious views of morality and initially tried to prohibit prostitution.
 By a Royal Decree of December 1254, he pronounced the expulsion of all "women of evil life" from the kingdom and confiscation of their belongings.
 It also outlined punishment for prostitutes and pimps.
 The prostitutes went into hiding and the king was pressured to restore the previous situation.
 Faced with the impossibility of applying this decree, a second ordinance of 1256 was introduced.
 Although still railing against women who were "free with their bodies and other common harlots", he acknowledged the pragmatic desirability of housing them away from respectable streets and religious establishments, and so obliged them to reside outside of the borders of the city walls.
 These measures did nothing to reduce prostitution and the number of prostitutes continued to rise.